Small ball probabilities for the passage time in planar first-passage percolation: Proof of Theorem

 for all $e\in \Lambda _k$ with $k_0\le k\le k_1$.
 We let $\tau _r(e)=0$ for edges outside of $\bigcup _{k=k_0}^{k_1}\Lambda _k$.

-We define the modified environment by $t_{e,r}:=g_{\tau _r(e)}(t_e)$.
-We denote by $T_r(p)$ the weight a path $p$ in the modified environment and by $T_r(x,y)$ the passage between $x$ and $y$ in the modified environment.
-In our proof we continuously vary $r$ and analyse the effect it has on the passage time $T(0,x)$.
+We define the modified environment by $t_{e,r}:=g_{\tau _r(e)}(t_e)$, where $g_\tau $ is from Lemma~\ref{lem:MW}.
+Note that the modified weights are still positive.
+We denote by $T_r(p)$ the weight a path $p$ in the modified environment and by $T_r(x,y)$ the passage time between $x$ and $y$ in the modified environment.
+In our proof we continuously vary $r$ and estimate the effect it has on the passage time $T(0,x)$.

 It is important that for all $r\in [-1,1]$ we have

 so that in Lemma~\ref{lem:MW} the factor $e^{\|\tau \|_2^2/2}$ remains constant.

 We begin by showing that the weight of paths in scale $k$ is increased by this perturbation.
 To this end let $\mathcal P _k$ be the set of paths of length $2^k$ whose edges are in $\Lambda _k$ and let $\delta _0$ such that $G(B_{\delta _0})\ge 0.999$.